 By the end of Episode Two, I had a major issue with just how many characters were being thrown out there at once so that I had a hard time keeping their names straight.
 At the end of Episode Four, I found myself feeling a little frustrated because characters were being written out just as the audience was getting to know them.
 I also realized the weakness of knowing the fact that a student has to fail each time they try to assassinate Haru, because the series would come to an end if that didn’t happen.

 By the end of Episode Five, the only thing that was keeping my interest to any degree was discovering who the next person who tries to assassinate Haru is and how they’re going to do it.
 Admittedly, at that point, if I hadn’t been watching the series to write about it for my blog, I would have dropped it after watching Episode Five.
 The formula that had been developed started being changed with Episode Six, so the series started becoming a little more interesting again.
 However, after truths are revealed in Episode 11, things became very confusing and crazy in the final episode.
-In fact, I found myself spending most of Episode 12 feeling rather confused as I watched the episode.
+In fact, I found myself spending most of Episode 12 feeling rather confused as I watched it.

 While Riddle Story of Devil wasn’t my least favorite anime I watched during the Spring 2014 anime season, it definitely ran a close second.
 I’m in no hurry to ever watch this again.